 What Is A Fine-Needle Aspiration Breast Biopsy?

 A fine-needle aspiration biopsy can sometimes miss cancer if the needle doesn’t get a sample from the area of the cancer cells.
-A second or a different biopsy method should be done if this biopsy doesn’t give a clear diagnosis.
+A second or a different biopsy method should be done if this biopsy of breast tissue or fluid doesn’t give a clear diagnosis.

 What Is A Core-Needle Breast Biopsy?

 Core needle biopsy is the procedure like the fine-needle biopsy but with a slightly larger, hollow needle to remove a small amount of tissue from abnormal area in the breast.
 It is usually performed while the patient is under local anesthesia, meaning you are awake but the breast is numbed.
 The needle is usually put in anywhere between 2-6 times to get multiple samples.
 The radiologist or surgeon performing the core-needle biopsy may use specialized imaging equipment to guide the needle to the desired site such as an ultrasound.

 Some bruising can occur, but this procedure usually will not leave and scars inside or outside the breast.
 There are fewer side effects associated with a core-needle biopsy than with surgical biopsy.